 ne of the most intriguing and welcome developments in the world of music over the past few years has been the renaissance of house music.
 A new generation of producers are incorporating the signature tropes of classic Chicago house into a post-millennial reinvention of the genre, creating a wealth of new takes on one of the most influential sounds in the history of electronic music.
-Few producers, however, have done so quite so deftly as London-based producer Mike Greene, aka Fort Romeau.
+Few producers, however, have done this quite so deftly as London-based producer Mike Greene, aka Fort Romeau.

 Greene’s debut album Kingdoms was released last year on LA label 100% Silk the dance-focused imprint of progressive indie label Not Not Fun and got strong reviews on both sides of the Atlantic for its sleek production, and for the way its productions are imbued with the warmth and sense of soul that characterizes Chicago’s classic sounds.
 The record reflected Greene’s deep sense of affection for the genre as he told UK website Data Transmission last year, “I first heard a lot of